Jorghi12/Kaggle-Scripts/README.md

-This stores all my Kaggle Scripts after competitions have finished
+This stores all my Kaggle Scripts after competitions have finished.